 By Innocent Odoh and Punarimam Fehintola, Bissau

-He said the pandemic has compounded the crisis even as he tasked the leaders of the sub-region, multilateral agencies and other stakeholders to find new and innovative strategies to tackle the negative impacts of the pandemic in the region.
+Experts have said it would require the collaboration of multilateral agencies and other stakeholders to find new and innovative strategies to tackle the negative impacts of the pandemic in the region.